wpshopify/docs/js/actions/checkout.md

 # JavaScript Actions: Checkout

+Please first read our [Getting started with JavaScript Hooks](guides/javascript-hooks.md) guide.

-## set.checkout.attributes
+## `set.checkout.attributes`

 Allows for setting new checkout attributes.
 Will completely replace the entire list of attributes.
-The attributes object that you pass must have a property called key and a property called value.
+The attributes object that you pass must have a property called `key` and a property called `value`.

 | Parameters | Description                                              |
 | :--------- | :------------------------------------------------------- |